Soumyabrata111/MySQL-Tutorials/README.md

 The repository contains the following:

 - **MySQL Code Examples:** A collection of MySQL code snippets and scripts that demonstrate various database operations.
+- I have added the following tutorials:
+   - **Deleting duplicate rows:** [Deleting duplicate rows.sql](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Deleting%20duplicate%20rows.sql).
+The step-by-step explanation of which can be found at [Deleting duplicate rows.pdf](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Deleting%20duplicate%20rows.pdf)
+   - **Display the Alternate Row from Table:** [Display the Alternate Row from Table.sql](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Display%20the%20Alternate%20Row%20from%20Table.sql).
+The step-by-step explanation of which can be found at [Display the Alternate Row from Table.pdf](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Display%20the%20Alternate%20Row%20from%20Table.pdf)

 ## Getting Started